 (Date here)

-PURPOSE: To ensure continuity on the Division Executive Council and Chapters.ily Operations and Requirements, May 2019)
+PURPOSE: To ensure continuity on the Division Executive Council and Chapters.
+(AFSA Manual 100-4, Field Operating Procedures and Daily Operations and Requirements, May 2019).

 SCOPE: This Standing Rule is applicable to all AFSA Division 6 Chapters and is authorized for implementation upon receipt.